-Depo is located in a former tobacco warehouse (Tütün Deposu) in Tophane, Istanbul - an ancient four-storey building with high ceilings and wooden floors.
-Until the 1950s the building was used as a tobacco warehouse and beginning with the 9th International Istanbul Biennial in 2005 it was occasionally used as an exhibition and project space.
-Between January and May 2008, renovation works were carried out preserving the original features of the building.
-Since June 2008, the Depo team has been working in Tütün Deposu and the first exhibition of Depo was held in January 2009.
-The annex building was renovated in 2009 and was used for screenings and workshops with the children from the neighborhood, as well as solo and group exhibitions.
-Since February 2012 the annex building is hosting Açık Radyo, an independent radio station.
-Film screenings and workshops with children continue in the main building.
+Depo is located in a former tobacco warehouse (Tütün Deposu) in Tophane, Istanbul.
+Until the 1950s the building was used as a warehouse and beginning with the 9th International Istanbul Biennial in 2005 it was occasionally used as an exhibition and project space.
+In 2008, following the renovation work which was carried out preserving the original features of the building, the Depo team started working here and the first exhibition was held in January 2009.
+The annex building was renovated in 2009 and used for screenings and workshops with the children from the neighborhood, as well as various exhibitions.
+Since February 2012 it is hosting Açık Radyo, an independent radio station.

-SaturDox Documentary Screenings program organized at DEPO for the past three years features noteworthy examples of international documentary cinema and the work of local documentary filmmakers.
-The screenings held every other Saturday are accompanied by presentations by activists and academicians working in fields related to the issues dealt with in the documentary films.
-The SaturDox program has been organized in collaboration with Documentarist and it has covered a collection of documentary films bearing witness to conditions of humanity around the world, with a special emphasis on the region.
-SaturDox has had an important contribution to Depo's intention to address groups of people outside the contemporary art scene and in creating a space outside the academy where discussions on regional and national political and social issues are held.
+SaturDox Documentary Screenings program organized in collaboration with Documentarist since 2009 features noteworthy examples of international documentary cinema and the work of local documentary filmmakers.
+The screenings held every other Saturday are accompanied by presentations by activists and academics working in fields related to the issues dealt with in the documentary films.
+Since 2015, SaturDox has been setting the thematic framework, the documentaries and the discussants, in collaboration with other NGO's.
 Depo also hosts screening programs composed of artist videos and films.

-The project Red Thread is envisioned as an active network and platform for exchange of knowledge and collaboration of artists, curators, social scientists, theorists and cultural operators from the Balkans, the Middle East, the Caucasus, North Africa, and beyond.
+The project Red Thread is envisioned as an active network and platform for exchange of knowledge and collaboration of artists, curators, social scientists, theorists and cultural operators from the Balkans, the Middle East, the Caucasus and North Africa.
 It aims to create and widely disseminate new knowledge about paradigmatic socially engaged art practices in a wide geopolitical context, thus challenging the predominance of Western narratives in official art histories and exhibition making.
-Through initiating research, meetings, panel discussions and an online journal, Red Thread intends to explore both historical and contemporary approaches that deepen and challenge broader relations of art and society.
-All texts published in the Red Thread e-journal are available in English and Turkish, as well as in the original language in which they were written.
-In addition to new contributions, each issue of the e-journal contains a number of already existing texts from the region that were previously available only in their original language and thus inaccessible for a wider international audience.
+Red Thread has an active and accessible website and all texts published are available in English and Turkish.